-Giving up a beloved dog can be heartbreaking for everyone in your family.
-Now that you have made this very difficult decision, it's now time to find a new home for your dog.
-Although it won't be easy to say goodbye, it's essential you take the right steps to give your dog the best chance at a happy life.
+Giving up a beloved dog can be a heartbreaking situation for everyone in your family.
+Once you have made this very difficult decision, your next step is to find a new home for your dog.
+It won't be easy to say goodbye, but it's essential you take the right steps to give your dog the best chance at a happy life.

 Are You Sure You Can't Keep Your Dog?

 Before you decide to give up your dog, make sure you have explored and exhausted all options.
 Your dog is a social animal who has become attached to you and your family.
 Sending him to a new home will be traumatic and stressful.
 There may be some ways you can get help (depending on the reason you cannot keep your dog).

 If your dog has a medical issue, talk to your vet about options.
 If there is a behavior problem, seek help from a dog trainer or an animal behaviorist.
 If money is the issue, try working on your budget and find ways to save money on dog care.

 What to Do If You Must Give Up Your Dog

 If you have tried everything and you are still unable to keep your dog, then it is up to you to find a good home for him.
 Finding a good home for your dog is part of being a responsible dog owner.